Archangel676/Go-Game-Tracker/README.md

 The program should read in a row and column from the console indicating a starting location.
 It should print out:
-	1) the board, with the squares that are in the group made uppercase and the liberties for the group marked as *'s;
+- The board, with the squares that are in the group made uppercase and the liberties for the group marked as *'s;
-	2) the number of pieces in the group based at the starting location;
+- The number of pieces in the group based at the starting location;
-	3) how many liberties there are.
+- How many liberties there are.
 If the row, col the user enters does not have a piece in it (is a - instead of w or b), print an error message.

 The program should make use of recursion for determining the size of the group and number of liberties.
-	*Using recursion for determining the number of liberties is still a work in progress.
+- Using recursion for determining the number of liberties is still a work in progress.

 Parameters must be used to pass information from one recursive call to another.
 No global variables allowed (constants are OK).
 The program can not make a class that contains your functions.